flyingmachine/brave-clojure-web/content/functional-programming.md

 ### Functional Composition instead of Attribute Mutation

 Another way you might be used to using mutation is to build up the final state of an object.
-In the Ruby below example, the GlamourShotCaption object uses mutation to clean input by removing trailing spaces and capitalizing "lol":
+In the Ruby example below, the GlamourShotCaption object uses mutation to clean input by removing trailing spaces and capitalizing "lol":